beaconsproject/hydrology_explorer/docs/overview.md

 ## Functionality

-The functionality of the app consists of the following sections:
+The app consists of the following sections:

 #### Set input parameters